johnfitzpatrick/aws-modernization-workshop-with-Sysdig/content/50_module_3/53_checking_security_findings_in_the_aws_security_hub.md

 weight: 53
 ---

 You can check these events without leaving the AWS console.
-This is how findings reported by Sysdig Cloud Connector look in the AWS Security Hub:
+This is how findings reported by Sysdig CloudConnector look in the AWS Security Hub:

 1. Browse to [Security Hub](https://console.aws.amazon.com/securityhub/home) and click 'Findings' on the left.